Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Introduction

-In this paper, we propose an innovative approach to the problem of derivative evaluation within the UVM.
-Specifically, the proposed method is based on the GPR-Tree pricing algorithm, which we introduced in a previous paper \cite{goudenege2020machine} for the valuation of options dependent on multiple underlyings.
+In this paper, we propose \myrb{two innovative approaches} to the problem of high-dimensional derivative evaluation under parameter uncertainty, specifically within the UVM.
+In particular, \myrb{the first one} is based on the GPR-Tree pricing algorithm, which we introduced in a previous paper \cite{goudenege2020machine} for the valuation of options dependent on multiple underlyings.
 Consequently, we refer to this method as GTU, which stands for GPR-Tree method for UVM.
-Our algorithm involves calculating the price in the UVM by working backward in time and determining, for selected market states, the maximum price by leveraging an enhanced tree method and a suitable optimization algorithm.
+This algorithm involves calculating the price in the UVM by working backward in time and determining, for selected market states, the maximum price by leveraging an enhanced tree method and a suitable optimization algorithm.
 This calculation accounts for varying volatilities and correlations between the underlyings.
-The obtained prices for specific typical market states are then generalized to all possible market conditions by using Gaussian Process Regression (GPR), a powerful machine learning technique for multidimensional regressions from scattered data.
+The obtained prices for specific typical market states are then generalized to all possible market conditions by using GPR, a powerful ML technique for multidimensional regressions from scattered data.

+We emphasize that the GTU algorithm solves the valuation problem backward in time by determining the optimal values of the uncertain parameters at each step and for each state of the underlying assets.
+This approach is analogous to the pricing of American options, where the key is to determine the optimal exercise strategy through backward induction.
+In this regard, we refer the reader to the seminal papers by \cite{longstaff2001valuing,haugh2004pricing,andersen2004primal,nadarajah2017comparison}.